-The draft modeling report presents the data sources, modeling approach, hydrologic data, computed loads, and load reductions for a potential management strategy as modeled by the SELECT (Systems Effectiveness and Life Cycle Costs Tool) and the LDC (Load Duration Curves) for total suspended solids, total phosphorus, total nitrogen, and bacteria.
+The modeling report presents the data sources, modeling approach, hydrologic data, computed loads, and load reductions for a potential management strategy as modeled by the SELECT (Systems Effectiveness and Life Cycle Costs Tooll) and the LDC (Load Duration Curves) for total suspended solids, total phosphorus, total nitrogen, and bacteria.
 The models were applied to existing and future land use conditions in the Shoal Creek watershed and will serve as a key tool in evaluating water quality management strategies in the preparation of the Watershed Protection Plan (WPP).
 Existing and future pollutant loads were modeled by SELECT for each of the 12 subareas and are summarized in the report tables.
-Load duration curves were developed at the 12th Street stream gage were data was obtained from the United States Geological Survey and the City of Austin.
+Load duration curves were developed at the 12th Street stream gage on Shoal Creek were data was obtained from the United States Geological Survey and the City of Austin.
+LoadEST, a United States Geological Survey (USGS) program was used to determine the total instream pollutant load for the watershed.
+Results from SELECT and LoadEST were used to calculate load reductions from BMPs that are not adjacent to the creek to account for the natural processes that occur between the BMP and waterbody.
+SELECT determines total source load and a ratio between source and instream load was developed through the use of LoadEST.